seyyedmsl82/Computer-Vision/Colorization-using-Unet/README.md

 Due to its architecture's versatility, UNet has been applied to various image translation tasks.
 In image colorization, for example, a UNet model can be trained to transform grayscale images into colored versions.

-## Results

-The training and validation logs are plotted to visualize the model's performance over epochs.
-Additionally, sample visualizations of predictions are included to showcase the colorization results.

-## Customization

-This project is designed for flexibility and experimentation.
-Users can customize various aspects such as the dataset, batch sizes, and model parameters to suit their specific colorization tasks.
-Adjust the data folder path, batch sizes, and other parameters based on your specific use case.